-Propositions 3b-d suggest that increasing entry by employee founded firms and decreasing entry by academic and user founded firms will be observed as an industry evolves.
-When these entry patterns are viewed in conjunction with Stylized Fact 2-which discusses the types of innovations likely to be introduced by firms stemming from each knowledge context-the mechanisms underlying oft-observed patterns in product and process innovation over the course of the industry life cycle are brought into sharp relief.
-We posit that heterogeneity in the knowledge contexts underlying new firm formation complements existing explanations of differing rates of product and process innovations over the course of the industry life cycle.
-Extant models either rely on exogenous introductions of dominant design, begging the question of where the dominant design comes from (Abernathy and Utterback, 1978), or simply assume increasing focus on process innovation by incumbent firms due to increasing returns to R&D investment (Klepper, 1996).
-Focusing our attention on entrant heterogeneity, we explain differing rates of product and process innovation based on evolutionary changes in the underlying complementary assets and appropriability regimes, which impact entry by different entrepreneurs stemming from different entrepreneurial origins.
-The relative patterns of entry have implications for the types of innovations that are introduced over time.
+Together, Propositions 3b-d suggest that increasing entry by employee founded firms, and decreasing entry by academic and user founded firms as the industry evolves.
+In conjunction with Stylized Fact 2 regarding the incidence of product and process innovations across the three knowledge contexts, the entry patterns imply that observed high levels of product innovations in early industry stages may be partly due to the higher rates of firm formation by academic and user entrepreneurs.
+The heterogeneity in product designs and features may stem from the differences in the knowledge context.
+However, in the growth and mature stages, new firm formation is largely due to employee entrepreneurship, with a concurrent focus on product and process innovations.
+Thus, heterogeneity in the knowledge contexts of new firm formation may complement existing explanations of differing rates of product and process innovations.
+Extant models either rely on exogenous introductions of dominant design, begging the question of where the dominant design comes from (Abernathy and Utterback, 1978), or simply assume increasing focus on process innovation due to increasing returns to R&D investment (Klepper, 1996).
+A key difference between our model and existing models of industry evolution is therefore that we explain differing rates of product and process innovation based on evolutionary changes in the underlying complementary assets and appropriability regimes, which impact entry by different entrepreneurs stemming from different entrepreneurial origins.